What Is Muck Diving? Why You Should Try, Top Spots and Tips

 Solitude Lembeh Resort(1 Av 9)

-The Lembeh Strait in North Sulawesi is a must-visit for muck divers, and Lembeh diving at the Solitude Lembeh Resort provides a perfect base for exploring the strait!
+The Lembeh Strait in North Sulawesi is a must-visit for muck divers, and Solitude Lembeh Resort provides a perfect base for exploring the strait!
 Here, you can enjoy easy access to Lembeh’s famous muck diving sites and encounter rare macro critters.
-You can also relax and enjoy complete amenities, savor Indonesian cuisine, or enjoy non-diving activities by exploring Sulawesi’s beautiful landscape.
+The resort also offers excellent facilities for underwater photographers, including camera rinse tanks, dedicated camera workstations, and knowledgeable staff to help with gear setup and maintenance.

 2. Solitude Adventurer Liveaboard to Maumere & Alor